codecov/codecov-javascript-bundler-plugins/examples/standalone/library-import-cjs/README.md

 pnpm run start
 ```

-This will call the imported function.
-Note a Codecov API server (e.g., that at `test-api`) needs to be running for any uploads (i.e., not dry-run) to succeed.
+This will call the imported function that creates and uploads (or dry-runs) the bundle stats report.

 For example: